 Cruising the 1970s: Unearthing Pre-HIV/AIDS Queer Sexual Cultures

-The research question at the heart of Cruising the 1970s (CRUSEV) is: how might we best reconstruct and understand LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer) social and sexual cultures from the decade between the advent of an international gay rights movement and the first reported cases of HIV/AIDS, and what can this knowledge contribute to understandings of queer politics and identity in Europe’s present and future?
+The research question at the heart of this project is: How might we best reconstruct and understand LGBTQ (lesbian, gay, bisexual, transgender, queer) social and sexual cultures from the decade between the advent of an international gay rights movement and the first reported cases of HIV/AIDS, and what can this knowledge contribute to understandings of queer politics and identity in Europe’s present and future?

-CRUSEV investigates the transformative impact of queer world making in the 1970s on contemporary LGBTQ life in Europe and on the study of LGBTQ history in the present.
-In examining these cultural shifts and historical effects, CRUSEV asks a variety of questions of crucial significance to the HERA ‘Uses of the Past’ theme, including:
+The project investigates the transformative impact of queer world-making in the 1970s on contemporary LGBTQ life in Europe and on the study of LGBTQ history in the present.
+In examining these cultural shifts and historical effects, CRUSEV asks a variety of questions including: